Opinion: Europe must fight for its coronavirus vaccines, and share them | DW | 26.01.2021

-The EU does not have enough vaccine because manufacturers are not fulfilling their contracts.
+The European Union does not have enough vaccine because manufacturers are not fulfilling their contracts.
 Sharing the patents could speed up production and solve global problems, says Barbara Wesel.

 As recently as the beginning of the year, we had hopes that widespread vaccination campaigns in 2021 could quickly lift the gloom of the coronavirus restrictions.
 But confidence is crumbling as bureaucracy and organizational mistakes have caused Europe to miss out on a quick start for mass vaccination.
 With only 2% of the population currently vaccinated, the EU lags far behind the US, Israel and the UK.

-Now that vaccination is finally underway, there is a shortage of vaccine.
+Now that vaccination campaigns are finally underway, there is a shortage of vaccine.
 Europe must now take up the fight with the pharmaceutical industry.

 The biggest problem remained unresolved, however — and that was which pharmaceutical manufacturers would be able to produce hundreds of millions of doses of the new vaccines in the shortest possible time.
 So the European Commission relied on the companies' promises.
 Now, the firms are admiting that their production facilities are too small, that suppliers are not keeping up or that there are other delays.